Alaska Mortgage Broker/Lender Bond: A Comprehensive Guide

 How Much Does the Alaska Mortgage Broker/Lender Bond Cost?

-The $75,000 Alaska Mortgage Broker surety bond can cost anywhere between $562.50 to $3,750 per year.
+The $75,000 Alaska Mortgage Broker surety bond can cost anywhere between $562.50 to $3,750 per year or $57 to $38 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $75,000 bond requirement.

 $75,000 Mortgage Broker Bond Cost